Sickle Cell Disease in Children

 age 8, many children with SCD have had their spleen removed.
 Or they may have lasting

 damage from repeated splenic sequestration.
-The risk of infection is a major concern
+The risk for infection is a major concern

 for children without a working spleen.
 Infection is the major cause of death in children